severin-lemaignan/dorothy-reporting/dorothy-report.md

 that stage, we do not have evidence that a particular kind of computational structure may better support the representation and manipulation of mental representations.

-\[What is not adequately solved by current techniques?\]

-\[give concrete examples of social situations that are not easily achieveable with current (symbolic or not) approaches\]

-\[this examples should be turned into predictions for what our proposal should be able to achieve\]

 #### Phenomenal [*vs.*]{}Access Consciousness